The NSW Central Coast selected in Green Destinations Top 100 List

 The clear path to recovery is to support our community from within; from its heart.
 By placing nature at the heart of our destination, we're shaping Love Central Coast into a space to celebrate the incredible natural environment we call home, led by a collective of Brand Ambassadors.

 Central Coast Brand Ambassadors include Ace Buchan, a world-class professional surfer and environmental activist, alongside Kyal & Kara, professional renovators and designers.
 Both are also ambassadors for Take 3 for the Sea, a global ocean conservation movement based locally in Long Jetty.
 There’s talented native flora illustrator, Nicole Berlach, and diverse mural artist Grant Molony, both producing art inspired by the Central Coast’s pristine natural environment and abundance of wildlife.
-Representing growing local entrepreneurial spirit is the market savvy sister-team of Plain Janes, and capturing the hidden magic of the Coast firsthand is filmmaker Adam Marshall.
+Representing growing local entrepreneurial spirit is the market savvy sister-team of Plain Janes, and capturing the hidden magic of the Coast firsthand is filmmaker Adam Marshal.
 Weaving in the region's hinterland is Eden & Louise of Fanelli Organics, an organic farm adapting to COVID-19 by developing their sustainable agri-tourism product through farm tours and farm stay accommodation.

 The Central Coast's ecotourism journey